-Endoplasmic Reticulum exhibits various forms and shapes.
+Endoplasmic Reticulum exhibits various forms and shapes; Flat cisternae 40-50Um thick, Vesicles 25-500um and Tubules 50-100um.
+Different cells show different patterns of ER membranes.
+The can easily change one for to the other.
 They also show variations in their chemical composition and structural organization.
 Some of the ER membranes are found as flat membranous sheets and some are in the form of branched tubular structures.
 They also exist as membranes vesicles.
 Nevertheless such forms are not constant and they undergo rapid changes from one from to another form and vice versa.

-Though ER, is basically made up of two unit membranes containing lumen in between which, is filled with fluid.
-The extent and magnitude of ramification of this membrane system varies from cell type to cell type.
-The cell that is actively engaged in protein synthesis and metabolically active contains greater amount of ER occupying more than ¾ th of the cytoplasmic space.
+Though ER, is basically made up of two unit membranes enclosing a lumen, in between them, is filled with fluid.
+The extent and magnitude of ramification of this membrane system varies from cell type to cell type and stage of cell development.
+The cell that is actively engaged in protein synthesis and metabolically active contains greater amount of ER occupying more than 75% of the cytoplasmic space.
+ER membranes are distinguished into RER (rough ER) and SER (smooth ER) where RER is bound by ribosomes on its outer surface.
+In some animal systems the SER can be transformed into Sarcoplasmic reticulum SER, ex.
+RER components is more than SER.

-Endoplasmic membranes are further classified into rough endoplasmic reticulum (RER) and smooth endoplasmic reticulum (SER).
-The former is studded with a large number of ribosomes on its cytosolic surface.
-The bound ribosomes are active in protein synthesis; on the contrary, SER is free from ribosomes.
-In RER, ribosomes are bound to the membrane surface by its larger subunit.
+In RER, ribosomes’ the large subunit is bound to the membrane surface aided by specific receptors.
 The binding is attributed to the presence of two specific transmembrane proteins called ribophorins of mol wt.
 65 KD and 63 KD respectively.
 These proteins are absent in SER.
+Note, SER and RER are not constant; RER can change to SER once ribosomes dissociate from ER after translation of mRNA is over.
 Most of the ribosomes found on RER membranes are in the form of polysome complexes actively engaged in protein synthesis.
 The nascent polypeptides thus synthesized enter into the lumen by its NH3 end through a groove found in the large ribosomal subunit.
 The first 20-40 amino acid recidues found at the NH2 end of the polypeptide chain act as signal polypeptides and they facilitate the translocation of proteins into the lumen of the RER.
 The proteins thus packed into RER lumen are transported towards SER to reach specific destinations.
-Some of the ER membranes carrying proteins either reach Golgi bodies or pinch off into vesicles which ultimately find their way into respective organelles.
+Some of the SER membranes carrying proteins mostly reach cis Golgi membranes or pinch off into vesicles which ultimately find their way into respective organelles.
 The ER membranes are supported by microtubular cytoskeleton structures.
 That is the reason they remain intact and also mobile.
 At the time of cell division at end of prophase MTs undergo depolymerization, with that ER collapse into fine vesicles.
 They reappear at the return of telophase, and MTs help in organizing the membranes.

 Endoplasmic reticular membranes contain high lipid content in relation to its protein partners.
 The common lipids found are phospholipids, phosphotidyl inositol, neutral lipids, sulfolipids, cholesterol and some phytosterols.
 Nearly 30-40 different types of ER membrane proteins have been isolated, of which many are enzymes like cytochrome P 450 and its subgroups, electron transport protein complexes like Cytochrome C reductase, Cytochrome b5 reductase.
 Gulcose 6 phosphotases are also common in ER.
 Furthermore, though ER shows similarity in their structural appearances they exhibit chemical heterogeneity at their cytoplasmic and lumen surfaces.
 They do contain a variety of resident proteins, which perform functions like, protein folding, protein modification and protein transport.

 There are many views with regard to the biosynthesis of endomenbranes.
-According to one view, the membranes develop from plasma membranes.
 According to one view, the membranes develop from plasma membranes by inward invagination and growth.
-But other view points out that ER develop from the outer nuclear membrane.
-Both these views point out that ER develops from both plasma membranes and outer nuclear membrane.
-It is also true that both plasma membranes and nuclear membrane are also derived from endomenbranes.
+But other view points out that ER develop from the outer nuclear membrane of the nucleus.
+The third view is ER develops by self-assembly.
+All the above said views point out that ER develops from both plasma membranes outer nuclear membrane and self-assembly.
+It is also true that both plasmamembranes and nuclear membrane are also derived from endomenbranes.
+It looks true of all those membrane bound organelles have some connection with ER.
 In protein synthesis and other cell membrane components are involved in the synthesis of various liquid components, thus they get self assembled by incorporating required proteins and lipid and other fatty acid derivatives.

 Endoplasmic membranes found in the cytoplasmic fluid are highly dynamic and show rapid but sweeping movements.
 In fact they exhibit high fluidity because the membranes are always in constant vesiculation and rejoining with other vesicles.
-Some of the important functions of it are listed below RER is engaged in the synthesis of a wide variety of proteins at different site.
+Some of the important functions of RER is engaged in the synthesis of a wide variety of proteins at different sites and many of them are modified in terms glycosylation and adding of N-linked carbohydrate-complex.
 SER is involved in glycogenolysis.
 In plant cells SER is responsible for the secretion of vesicles containing raw materials for cell wall formation.
-SER is also responsible for the synthesis of various kinds of lipids and its derivatives.
+SER is also responsible for the synthesis of various kinds of lipids and its derivatives such as phospholipids and sterols.
 ER enzymes like Cyt.
 P450 and its allied enzymes are capable of detoxification of drugs.
 Alcohols and other metabolically harmful components are detoxified; but the same can also cause damage to the liver.

 The endoplasmic reticulum manufactures, processes, and transports a wide variety of biochemical compounds for use inside and outside of the cell.
 Consequently, many of the proteins found in the cisternal space of the endoplasmic reticulum lumen are there only transiently as they pass on their way to other locations.
 Other proteins, however, are targeted to constantly remain in the lumen and are known as endoplasmic reticulum resident proteins.
 These special proteins, which are necessary for the endoplasmic reticulum to carry out its normal functions, contain a specialized retention signal consisting of a specific sequence of amino acids that enables them to be retained by the organelle.
 An example of an important endoplasmic reticulum resident protein is the chaperone protein known as BiP (formally: the chaperone immunoglobulin-binding protein), which identifies other proteins that have been improperly built or processed and keeps them from being sent to their final destinations. http://micro.magnet.fsu.edu/